 Since the introduction of distributed architecture in Tableau Server 5.0 over eight years ago, scalability remains one of the fundamental requirements across every release.
 Continuous innovation yielded the Data Engine in Tableau 6.0, Data Server in Tableau 7.0, a rendering engine rewrite in Tableau 8.0, and completely rearchitected processes in Tableau 9.0.

-With Tableau 10.5, we are adding support for Tableau Server on Linux and launching a new Data Engine powered by Hyper technology throughout the platform, which provides faster queries and data extraction.
-Possessing similar scalability characteristics as Tableau Server on Windows, results for Tableau Server on Linux will be published shortly after release.
+With Tableau 10.5, we added support for Tableau Server on Linux and launched a new Data Engine powered by Hyper technology throughout the platform, which provides faster queries and data extraction.
 As we’ve added new functionality, we’ve also invested heavily to ensure that Tableau will continue to scale to support your business.

 We ran scalability tests in our performance lab on identical physical machines with the following specifications: